All Episodes

 You do?

-Yes, because there isn't an encryption protocol that is not susceptible to being Decrypted.
+Yes, because there isn't an encryption protocol that is not susceptible to being decrypted, except for what, of course, are known throughout the trade as one-time pads.

-And one-time pads means that the sender and the receiver are the only ones who know it and they're completely random.
+And one-time pads means that the sender and the receiver are the only ones who know it, and they're completely random.

 But anything with a key, even a changing key.